M-Salman-khan/M-Salman-khan/README.md

 ## About Me

 I'm a passionate and dedicated student currently pursuing a BTech in Computer Science and Engineering (CSE).
+I'm deeply interested in full-stack web development and software engineering, and I’m always eager to explore new technologies and solve real-world problems.

-I'm a beginner in web development, exploring the tech field, and eager to learn and grow.
-I have a solid foundation in Python, C and I'm currently learning Data Structures and Algorithms (DSA).
-My interests include full-stack web development, software engineering, and problem-solving.
+Currently, I'm diving into the MERN stack and RESTful APIs to build scalable, modern web applications.
+I also have hands-on experience in SQL, Python, C++, C, and front-end technologies like HTML5, CSS3, Bootstrap, and Tailwind CSS.
+Alongside, I'm strengthening my understanding of Data Structures and Algorithms (DSA).

-- 🌱 I’m currently learning: Back-end development
+- 🌱 I’m currently learning: MERN stack & RESTful APIs
-- 🔭 I’m currently working on: Building a full-stack website
+- 🔭 I’m currently working on: Building full-stack web applications
-- 💬 Ask me about: Python, C/C++, and web development
+- 💬 Ask me about: Web Development, Python, C/C++, SQL
 - 📫 How to reach me: thetechyera@gmail.com

 ## Projects